 Allowed Endorsement Orders.

-An endorsement form of order, represented by a “SO ORDERED” and signature block for the Court, may be filed in lieu of a separate order
+An endorsement form of order, represented by a “SO ORDERED” and signature block for the Court, may be filed in lieu of a separate order:

-when parties stipulate to enlarge or shorten a time period or to reschedule a hearing,
+when the parties stipulate to enlarge or shorten a time period or to reschedule a hearing;

-when a debtor moves to delay the entry of discharge, and
+when a debtor moves to delay the entry of discharge; or

-when otherwise set forth in these Rules.
+as otherwise set forth in these Rules.
 See Vt.
 LBR Rule 9013-1(f).

 Format of Signature Line on Proposed Orders.

-The signature line on proposed orders should not be situated on a separate page.
+The signature line on proposed orders may not be situated on a separate page.
 Rather, there must be a continuity of language from the previous page contained on the signature page.

 Lift Stay Relief.